maxdotdotg/headfirst_go/ch08/notes.md

 - to access a field in a struct that _is_ a pointer: `*myStruct.myField`
 - > Functions receive a copy of the arguments they’re called with, even if they’re a big value like a struct.
 That’s why, unless your struct has only a couple small fields, it’s often a good idea to pass functions a pointer to a struct, rather than the struct itself.

+    it's cheaper to pass pointers than to pass structs, so do it that way...
+I guess?